Trainers

 Kevin Philippart de Foy

-Kevin Philippart de Foy has made an extraordinary start to his training career, sending out a remarkable 60 winners in his third season (2022).
-Kevin, who is originally from Belgium, learnt his trade with some of the biggest names in racing, spending time with John Oxx, with whom he was involved in the career of the great Sea The Stars, and also with Treve’s trainer Criquette Head.
-Having now settled in Newmarket, where he worked for multiple Group One-winning trainer James Fanshawe for five years, Kevin's yard is positioned at the foot of Warren Hill.
+Kevin Philippart de Foy has made an extraordinary start to his Flat training career, sending out a remarkable 60+ winners in both the 2022 and 2023 seasons.
+Kevin, who is originally from Belgium, learnt his trade with some of the biggest names in racing, spending time with John Oxx, with whom he was involved in the career of the great Sea The Stars, and with Treve’s trainer Criquette Head.
+Kevin is now settled in Newmarket, where he also worked for multiple Group One-winning trainer James Fanshawe for five years.

 • Kirtlington Stud